dstapp/docker-ddns/README.md

     davd/docker-ddns:latest
 ```

 If you want to persist DNS configuration across container recreation, add `-v /somefolder:/var/cache/bind`.
-If you are experiencing any issues updating DNS configuration using the API
+If you are experiencing any
-(`NOTAUTH` and `SERVFAIL`), make sure to add writing permissions for root (UID=0) to your persistent storage (e.g. `chmod -R a+w /somefolder`).
+issues updating DNS configuration using the API (`NOTAUTH` and `SERVFAIL`), make sure to add writing permissions for root (UID=0) to your
+persistent storage (e.g. `chmod -R a+w /somefolder`).

+You can also use Compose / Swarm to set up this project.
+For more information and an example `docker-compose.yml` with persistent data
+storage, please refer to this file: https://github.com/dprandzioch/docker-ddns/blob/master/docker-compose.yml

 ### Build from source / GitHub